Sam4000der2/ChatGPT-API-Standalone-Script/README.md

 Easy to customize and you don't have to rely on third-party developers.

-The first script is a PowerShell script.
-A Linux script will follow.
+The first script is a PowerShell script, the second is a Linux shell script (Working alpha Version).

 I am open for further suggestions.